 Bylaw No. 3 – Officers

 Section 1.
-The President shall be ex officio (whoever is the incumbent officer) the Vice President General for the International District.
-He shall have the duties normally associated with leading an organization and shall promote productive activity of society members in their communities.
+The incumbent Vice President General (International District) shall be the ITSSAR President, ex officio.
+He shall have the duties, rights and responsibilities normally associated with the position of Society President and shall promote productive activity of society members in their communities.

 Section 2.
-The Secretary shall be the ex officio SAR Ambassador for International Recruiting.
-He or his designate(s) shall provide regular communication with the members, collect the dues, and function as registrar.
+The President may appoint another Compatriot to serve as Secretary of the ITSSAR.
+He shall provide regular communication with the members, collect the dues, and function as registrar.

 Section 3.
-The President may designate members of the International SAR as aides to help develop a strong recruiting effort, help prospective members complete their applications, and manage other programs of the International SAR.
+The President may designate members of the ITSSAR as aides to help develop a strong recruiting effort, help prospective members complete their applications, and manage other programs of the ITSSAR.

 Bylaw No. 4 – Fees and Dues

 Section 1.
-Application Fee: No membership application or transfer into the International SAR shall be considered unless accompanied by a payment which is the sum of a.) the SAR application fee, b.) a $5.00 International SAR processing fee, and c.) the annual dues as defined in Section 3 below.
-The International SAR is required to transmit the SAR application fee and SAR dues to the SAR.
-Annual dues that accompany applications that are approved after October 31 will be credited toward the year that starts the following January 1.
+Application Fee: No membership application or transfer into the ITSSAR shall be considered unless accompanied by a payment which is the sum of (a) the NSSAR application fee, (b) a $5.00 ITSSAR processing fee, and (c) annual dues as defined in Section 3 of this Bylaw.
+The ITSSAR is required to transmit the NSSAR application fee and NSSAR dues to the NSSAR.
+Annual dues that accompany applications that are registered on or after September 1 will be credited toward the year that starts the following January 1.

 Section 2.
-Supplemental Fee: No supplemental application shall be considered unless accompanied by a payment which is the sum of a.) the SAR application fee and b.) a $5.00 International SAR processing fee.
-The International SAR is required to transmit the SAR application fee to the SAR.
+Supplemental Fee: No supplemental application shall be considered unless accompanied by a payment which is the sum of (a) the NSSAR supplemental application fee and (b) a $5.00 ITSSAR processing fee.
+The ITSSAR is required to transmit the NSSAR application fee to the NSSAR.

 Section 3.
-Annual Dues: The annual dues shall be the sum of a.) the SAR annual dues and b.) $5.00 for International SAR annual dues.
-The International SAR is required to transmit SAR dues to the SAR.
+Annual Dues: The annual dues shall be the sum of (a) NSSAR annual dues and (b) $5.00 for ITSSAR annual dues.
+The ITSSAR is required to transmit NSSAR dues to the NSSAR.
 Annual dues must be paid in full by January 1 to cover the membership year for January 1 to December 31 of that year.

 Bylaw No. 5 – Amendments

-Amendments to these bylaws may be proposed by the president, the secretary, or by petition of three members of the International SAR.
-To be enacted the amendment requires a vote of approval by the SAR Executive Committee.
+Section 2.
+Amendments: Amendments to these Bylaws may be proposed by the president, the secretary, or by petition of three members of the ITSSAR.
+To be enacted the amendment requires a vote of approval by the Executive Committee of the NSSAR.